statamic-rad-pack/shopify/docs/content/en/CMS/fieldtypes.md

 ## Variants

-This pulls through all all variants based on the current product.
+This pulls through all variants based on the current product.
 It allows for a stack to be opened which the user can then edit the variant details.

 <alert type="info">